SGLN JUNE UPDATE

 As part of SGLN’s Multispecies Coaching Program, we’ve put together this new case study featuring three farmers who are participating in the project.
 Two of these farmers come from conventional

-After wrapping up its successful Green Dams project in June 2024, South Gippsland Landcare Network (SGLN) has received a second round of funding through the Australian Government’s Future Drought Fund
+After wrapping up its successful Green Dams project in June 2024, South Gippsland Landcare Network (SGLN) has received a second round of funding from the Victoria Drought Resilience Adoption &

 Wow!
 So many events on offer this holiday period!
 Well done to the SGLN team for making them happen.Our first BPP Implementation Workshop was held last week with representatives from